distributedgov/distributedgov.github.io/_guide/why-distributed.md

 layout: guide
 title: Why distributed government
 description: We’re at the point in the organizational and civic evolutionary cycle where distributed government teams will play a critical role in building highly-effective public service teams.
+excerpt: We’re at the point in the organizational and civic evolutionary cycle where distributed government teams will play a critical role in building highly-effective public service teams.
 categories: [Remote, Telework]

 ---